Award-Winning Transformation: The Residences at The Little Nell

 Pierre Frey Showroom set up

-Our own Miranda McConnell, a recent college graduate in Interior Design, and Regina Garcia, Senior Interior Designer, and kitchen design extraordinaire, had the pleasure of experiencing all that Paris Deco off has to offer.
-From talks to workshops and social events like cocktail parties, dinners as well as informal gatherings and networking events.
-Miranda and Regina learned about the latest trends and products in the industry and connected with like-minded professionals from around the world.
-They even met and chatted with Holly Hunt, the world-renowned American designer and a CEO and Founder of Holly Hunt Design.
+Our own Miranda McConnell, a recent college graduate in Interior Design, and Regina Garcia, Senior Interior Designer and kitchen design extraordinaire, had the pleasure of experiencing all that Paris Deco Off has to offer.
+From talks and workshops to social events like cocktail parties, dinners, and informal gatherings, Miranda and Regina learned about the latest trends and products in the industry while connecting with like-minded professionals from around the world.
+They even had the opportunity to meet and chat with Holly Hunt, the world-renowned American designer, as well as the CEO and Founder of Holly Hunt Design.

 From left to right: Regina Garcia, Holly Hunt, and Miranda McConnell